gvwilson/sensibleadventures/nardica/nardica.md

 Iffy let out a shaky breath.
 "Glad you din't."
 She worked her tongue in her mouth.
-"Is this curry powder?"
+"Are these tea leaves?"

 Aunt Naggie wiped her own face and nodded.
-"Mostly.
+"Sort of.
-There's some medicine in it.
+There's some medicine in 'em.
 Ignacio---the fella you met today---he's been gettin' it for me.
 For you, I mean."